 An Eskimo Step-Hems into the City

 If I could move to any city in the United States, I would choose Salt Lake City, Utah.
 It's an odd choice.
 I won't deny it, but hear me out.
 I love a good mixture of the city, mountains, forest, and the beach.
 Salt Lake City has all of it.
-I get restless and bored fast when I'm in one type environment too long (i.e. the suburbs), but I also don't like going too far to experience each.
+I get restless and bored fast when I'm in one type of environment too long (i.e. the suburbs), but I also don't like going too far to experience each.
 Salt Lake City to me has all this and more in vicinity.
 I was reminded of Salt Lake City when I put this look together: colors inspired by the forest, but trends that belong to the city.

 I have been on a strict camel, black, and grey routine recently.
-A hot winter has sucked the soul out me, so the colors seemed fitting.
-Though now I want to bring some color into my wardrobe, even if it's a little.
+A hot winter has sucked the soul out of me, so the colors seemed fitting.
+Though now I want to bring some color into my wardrobe even if it's only a little.
 I love a dark forest green or olive color, so I couldn't say no to this turtleneck from an unexpected teen brand.
 Abercrombie & Fitch has been on a major re-branding quest to get away from their former image.
 Think less logos, and more chic classic styles.
-Their sweater collection was an unexpected surprise and I'm loving most of these pieces.
+Their sweater collection was an unexpected surprise, and I'm loving most of these pieces.